top of page

 Bake for 50 minutes or until a cake tester comes out clean.

-Use approx 2 Tbsp of golden syrup and brush on the top of the hot cake and then leave to cool.
+Use approx 2 tablespoons of golden syrup and brush on the top of the hot cake and then leave to cool.

 Sticky Pear, Date & Ginger Cake